The Orsburn Lab

 We specialize in the application of single cell proteomics (SCP) by mass spectrometry to better understand the response of individual cells to drugs.

 We first study the phenotypic responses of cells treated with drugs with proteomics of thousands of homogenized cells.
 Once responses are identified, we use single cell proteomics to understand the level of heterogeneity that exists in this response at a cellular level.
-You can read early results here.
+Our first study was just accepted in Nature Communications.
+You can read the early results here!